muyiwer/WirePay/README.md

-This is a JavaScript library for implementing WirePay payment gateway
+This is a JavaScript library for implementing WayaPay payment gateway

 ## Get Started

-This Javascript library provides a wrapper to implement WirePay Payment to your application via CDN
+This Javascript library provides a wrapper to implement WayaPay Payment to your application via CDN
 ### Usage

 This library can be implemented into your application via CDN using Javascript or JQuery